MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/desktop-latest-update-archive.md

 You can now [download the latest version of Power BI Desktop](https://powerbi.microsoft.com/desktop), now delivered as a single .exe file that contains all supported languages.
 If you're running Windows 10, you can also get **Power BI Desktop** from the Windows Store.
 The monthly versions are the same even though the version numbering may differ between the two, regardless of which way you install **Power BI Desktop**.
 See [this article](desktop-get-the-desktop.md) for more information.

 > [!IMPORTANT]
-> Beginning with the September 2019 release, Power BI Desktop is only released as a single .exe file that contains all supported languages.
+> Power BI Desktop is only released as a single .exe file that contains all supported languages.
 The .msi version is no longer being released.

 The links beside each update mean the following: